-Keep up to date with the latest information about the closures of childcare settings on the County Council website page:
+Keep up to date with the latest information about COVID on the County Council website pages:

 Advice to Key Workers, parents and carers of vulnerable children about schools- see the latest information from Nottinghamshire County Council here

 To help support children returning to school after lockdown Nottinghamshire County Council have produced the some guidance (Feb 2021) which you can view online here or download by clicking the below image